 Conversed: "Our world is just like those cheesy dystopic movies from back in the late 20th, early 21st century, eh?
 Too bad they hit too close to home...."

-Deconstructed: Two variants, one can argue that humans would never have the potential to destroy the world outright through industrial means, usually explaining the world came about through a natural disaster.
-The other variant can turn this trope Up to Eleven, showing just how bad a world suffering an ecological collapse would be, often giving hints, or outright stating that there is no possible recovery.
+The trope is turned Up to Eleven, showing just how bad a world suffering an ecological collapse would be, often giving hints, or outright stating that there is no possible recovery.